morganjroberts/open-UST/README.md

 ## Features

--**Simple end-user requirements:** No specialist equipment required, only a 3D-printer and vacuum chamber -**Low material cost:** ~£2,500 (excluding DAQ hardware) for a 256-element system -**Modular:** Both 2D and 3D imaging setups can be configured.
+- **Simple end-user requirements:** No specialist equipment required, only a 3D-printer and vacuum chamber
+- **Low material cost:** ~£2,500 (excluding DAQ hardware) for a 256-element system
+- **Modular:** Both 2D and 3D imaging setups can be configured.
 Modules feature threaded mounting points for repeatable positioning
--**Durable:** Transducers are fully waterproof
+- **Durable:** Transducers are fully waterproof
--**Low interelement variation**: Recent testing showed that the individual sensing elements have uniform acoustic behaviour
+- **Low interelement variation**: Recent testing showed that the individual sensing elements have uniform acoustic behaviour

 ## Documentation